John Myhers: Early life and education

 Myhers was born in Strum, Wisconsin, the son of Ole Myhers (1896–1941) and Mabel (née Borreson) Myhers (1902–1964), who later married Hal DeRoach.
 Myhers began singing at the age of 12 and won several leading roles in the St. Paul Civic Opera during his student years at McPhail School of Music in St. Paul.
-He served in the United States armed forces in Italy during World War II and stayed in Rome for 11 years after the war.
+He served in the United States Armed Forces in Italy during World War II and stayed in Rome for 11 years after the war.
 He studied at the American Academy and earned a doctoral degree in literature from the University of Rome.

 Career

 Theatre

 He performed leading roles in Broadway shows such as Kiss Me Kate, The Golden Fleecing and The Good Soup, and most notably played the role of Captain Von Trapp in the First National Touring Company of The Sound of Music in the early 1960s and later.
-He played opposite Katharine Hepburn in a Stratford, Connecticut production of Antony and Cleopatra.
+He played opposite Katharine Hepburn in a Stratford, Connecticut, production of Antony and Cleopatra.
 He also appeared opposite actors such as Jack Lemmon and Charlton Heston in theatrical plays across the country.

 Film

 His most notable film role was playing Bert O. Bratt in the film adaptation of How to Succeed in Business Without Really Trying.
-He played Robert Livingston in 1776 (he also played the role in the Broadway musical version), and also appeared in Mel Brooks' History of the World, Part I as the leader of the Roman Senate.
+He played Robert Livingston in 1776 (he also played the role in the Broadway version), and also appeared in Mel Brooks' History of the World, Part I as the leader of the Roman Senate.
 Other film credits include Quo Vadis, Willard, Weddings and Babies, and several Disney movies (including Treasure of Matecumbe, The Shaggy D.A. and Now You See Him, Now You Don't).
+Myhers wrote, directed and made a cameo appearance in the little-known 1965 comedy Saturday Night Bath in Apple Valley, which co-starred his wife Joan Benedict (later Joan Benedict Steiger) and was issued on VHS and DVD-R by Something Weird Video.